Akme Star Housing Finance Limited Udaipur

 Qualifications in Secretarial Audit Reports:

 At the Eleventh (11th) Annual General Meeting held on September 24th2016 the Members had appointed M/S. H.R.
 Jain & Co.
-Chartered Accountants (FRN000262C) as the Statutory Auditors of the Company by way of ordinary resolution undersection 139 of the Companies Act 2013 to hold office from the conclusion of this Annual General Meetinguntil the conclusion of the Annual General Meeting of the Company to be held in the year2021 of the Company subject to ratification of the appointment by the Members at everysubsequent Annual General Meeting as per the provisions of the Companies Act 2013.
+Chartered Accountants (FRN000262C) as the Statutory Auditors of the Company by way of ordinary resolution undersection 139 of the Companies Act 2013 to hold office until the conclusion of the AnnualGeneral Meeting of the Company to be held in the year 2021 of the Company.

-Annual General Meeting for the approval of the Members of the Company.
-The Company hasreceived consent from the Statutory Auditors andconfirmation to the effect that they arenot disqualified to be appointed as the Joint Statutory Auditors of the Company in terms of the provisions of Companies Act 2013 and Rules framedthere under.
+The Company has received consent from the Statutory Auditors andconfirmation to the effect that they are not disqualified to be appointed as the StatutoryAuditors of the Company in terms of the provisions of Companies Act 2013 and Rules framedthere under.

 Notes to Accounts and Auditors Report

-The notes to the accounts referred to in Auditors Report are self-explanatory and donot call for any further comments.
+The notes to the accounts referred to in Auditors Report areself-explanatory and do not call for any further comments.
 The Statutory Auditors Reportdoes not contain any qualification reservation or adverse remark.